-- Men's, women's, and unisex locker rooms that include bathrooms, individual shower stalls, and lockers that are available to rent each semester or annually.
+- Men's, women's, and unisex locker rooms that include bathrooms, individual shower stalls, and lockers that are available for rental each semester.

-For more information about locker rentals, please visit the Lockers page or stop by the Wellness Center.
+For more information about locker rentals, please visit the Membership page or stop by the Wellness Center.

 The cardio deck is a 5,000 square foot area with over 65 pieces of cardio equipment, such as treadmills, ellipticals, bikes, and rowing machines.
 All equipment of the cardio deck is equipped with personal viewing screens so you can watch TV while you are working out.

 The indoor track at the Wellness Center measures 200 meters in length (1 mile = approximately 8 laps) and is used for walking, jogging, and running.
 The track is made up of three lanes: the inside lane for walking, the middle lane for walking or jogging, and the outside lane for running.
 The running direction on the track changes every day and is posted on the wall.

 Are you in a hurry, but still want to complete a workout?
 Try out the circuit deck!
 The circuit deck features pieces of strength and cardio equipment and a timer light.
 In addition to getting a full-body workout in about 30 minutes, the circuit deck offers a quiet and private setting to burn those calories.

 - When the light is red, go to an empty machine and adjust it to fit you.

 - When the light turns green, perform the correct exercise on that machine for one minute.